MIntelligence-Group/MMFeed/README.md

 **[Multimodal Affective Feedback Synthesis for Text and Image Data][1]**<br>
 [Puneet Kumar](https://puneet-kr.github.io/), [Gaurav Bhatt](http://deeplearn-ai.com/), Omkar Ingle, Daksh Goyal and [Balasubramanian Raman](http://faculty.iitr.ac.in/~balarfma/)

+## Code Files
-### Note: The code files are currently private.
-They will be shared soon after the paper is accepted for publication.
+The code files are currently private as the corresponding research paper in ICASSP 2022 is under review.
+They will be made publically available soon after the paper is published/accepted for publication.

 Dataset Access
 --------------